 Tag selectors

 Tag selectors (like h1, p, button) defined in your site’s CSS can be automatically applied to your component.
-Enable this with the applyTagSelectors option in your component declaration file.
+Enable this with the applyTagSelectors option in your component definition file.

 Button.webflow.tsx